Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Summary of results

 As a corollary of Theorem~\ref{THM:metric_construction}, any triple with $b(G/K)=b(K/H)=f(H<K<G)=1$ and $G/K$ satisfying Property~(P) yields a metric of $\Ric_2>0$ on $G/H$.
-In the following Theorem~\ref{THM:classification_triples}, we classify the associated Lie algebra triples of all such Lie group triples.
+In the following Theorem~\ref{THM:classification_triples}, we classify the associated Lie algebra triples of all such Lie group triples up to triple-isomorphism, see Definition~\ref{DEF:pair_triple_isomorphic}.
 We refer to Theorem~\ref{THM:submersion_triples} and Section~\ref{SEC:classification_triples} for an alternative equivalent statement and its proof.

 \begin{theo} Let $H<K<G$ be a triple with